 This program imports tournament result files into a local database file and allows you to calculate statistical reports on the amount of entry fees collected by player and tournament.
 The entry fee is the portion of the tournament buy-in that goes to the house account.
 The result files can be retrieved directly via the local file system or remotely via the API.
-This utility works with version 2.xx and version 3.xx tournament result files.
+This utility works with version 2, 3, 4, and 5 tournament result files.

-Download PMFeeStats100.zip and unzip into a folder where you have write privileges.
+Download PMFeeStats201.zip and unzip into a folder where you have write privileges.
 No installer is included.
 Just launch PMFee.exe to start the program.
-An SQLite database file (PMFee.db3) will be created in the same folder.
+An SQLite database file (PMFee2.db3) will be created in the same folder.

 You may view the contents of a particular file by double clicking its name in the list or by clicking the "View Selected File" button.
 Click the "Import Selected Files" button to import files into the database.
 Tournaments with a 0 entry fee (e.g., 1500+0) will be skipped.
 Tournaments that were aborted by the administrator before they finished will still be imported, but the players who were still active at the time are not included since their entry fees were refunded.
 You do not have to worry about accidentally importing the same file more than once.
 The database tables are keyed on tournament number and re-importing will simply overwrite records if they already exist.

-The Detail table consists of two fields: TNumber and Player, where TNumber is the tournament number linked to the corresponding number in the Master table and Player is the name of a player who paid an entry fee into that tournament.
-For each selected tournament, the number of players listed in the Detail table should match the Paid field in the Master table.
+The Detail table consists of three fields: TNumber, Player, and Fees.
+TNumber is the tournament number linked to the corresponding number in the Master table.
+Player is the name of a player who paid an entry fee into that tournament.
+Fees are the total fees (entry, rebuy, add-on) for that player.